CAROLYN ESKDALE - CV

 2000 Masters of Fine Art, RMIT University, Melbourne.

 1991-01 Co-founder & co-ordinator.
 Temple Studio Gallery, Melbourne.

 1988-89 Graduate Diploma in Fine Art.
 Victorian College of the Arts, Melbourne.

 1983-86 Diploma of Fine Art, Latrobe University, Bendigo, Victoria

 Awards, Grants and Commissions

 2015-16 Commission.
-Exchange Value, (when an artist is employed to be an artist), a curatorial project by Julia Powles, North Melbourne.
-Australia Council.
+Exchange Value, (when an artist is employed to an artist), curator Julia Powles,

 2013 My House is Too Small, Residency 4: West Melbourne Artist Residency Program, Victoria.

-2008 Residency, Birrarung House, Eltham, Australia.
-Parks Victoria & Nillumbik Shire Residency program.
+2008 Residency, Birrarung House, Parks Victoria and Nillumbik Shire Residency program.

 2006 Residency, Barcelona Studio, Spain.
 Australia Council.